 WSO2 Carbon supports the following methods for sharing resources among tenants:

 - Private Jet mode: This method allows the load of a tenant ID to be deployed in a single tenant mode.
 A single tenant is allocated an entire service cluster.
-The purpose of this approach is to allow a tenant special privileges such as priority processing and improved performance.
+The purpose of this approach is to allow special privileges (such as priority processing and improved performance) to a tenant.

 - Separation at hardware level: This method allows different tenants to share a common set of resources, but each tenant has to run its own operating system.
 This approach helps to achieve a high level of isolation, but it also incurs a high overhead cost.